GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_PhysicalExternalSystem](../../stereotypes.md#SAF_PhysicalExternalSystem)

-The External System in the Physical Domain, outside the SOI scope, interacting with the SOI.
+The Physical External System in the Physical Domain, outside the SOI scope, interacting with the SOI.
 E.g. power grid, mobile network, fresh water system (in a house).
 ## Physical Item Exchange
 exposed in viewpoint [Physical Context Exchange Viewpoint](../viewpoints/Physical-Context-Exchange-Viewpoint.md)